o1-labs/docs2/docs/zkapps/snarkyjs/interact-with-mina.md

 - That comparison check fails, because the two sets of account updates are different -->

-## Signing transactions, and explicit account updates
+## Signing transactions and explicit account updates

 Let's recap: We have explained how to write a SmartContract.
 We've seen how to create a transaction which calls that contract, and how the transaction consists of account updates which were created by SnarkyJS under the hood.
 Now, we'll see an example of creating an account update explicitly.
 We'll also learn how to use signatures, for authorizing updates to user accounts.